 In conclusion of our Purple mattress review, we say that this product is ideal for people who are looking to get a longer, cooler night’s sleep.
 It’s firm and supportive, but is perhaps more suited for back and stomach sleepers than side sleepers.
 The innovative Hyper-Elastic Polymer is unique to the Purple mattress and disperses weight for a comfortable sleep; no matter how big or heavy you are, this universal adaptive feel does the job very well.
 It also provides a cooling effect that is virtually unrivaled by the alternatives, which is achieved without using gel foam or any other common method.

 For more information on the science behind it all, go to their website to find out about the Purple Bed for yourself.
-If you’re already convinced that this is the mattress for you, click here to purchase your own.
+If you’re already convinced that this is the mattress for you, visit the official site and get your very own.